Labo-Gagne-at-ULaval/LRRT-pytorch/README.md

 Input file
 ==========
-The input file should be in the current directory, and be specific for one particular test The input file should have the following functions
+The input file should be in the current directory, and be specific for one particular test.

+The input file should have the following functions
 - model
 - optimizer